 Starting your French letter

-This is called the “formule d’appel” (calling card).
+The first thing you need to know is how to address the letter in French.
+This part is called the “formule d’appel” (calling card).
 If you know the name of the person you are addressing, you can begin your letter by writing in the centre: M. Dupont or Mme Martin.
 So, “Monsieur” or “Madame” followed by the last name of the person you are writing to.

 If you don’t know, as is often the case when you send your CV or a complaint to an after-sales service, just write, still in the centre of the letter: “Madame, Monsieur,”.